Arizona Spelling Bee 101

 The Structure of the Arizona Spelling Bee

 Spelling bees begin when a school has identified their school spelling bee coordinator, and that coordinator has visited www.spellingbee.com to register their school with Scripps.
 The first spelling bee a student will compete in is within their own classroom.
 Once Classroom Champions are determined, they compete in a school wide bee.
 The number of spellers moving forward to the next level is determined by coordinator of the next spelling bee.
+Note: Schools may establish their own rules and procedures for local spelling bees as long as they also comply with the Arizona Spelling Rules.

 School Champions move on to compete against other school champions within their public school district, charter/private school networks, or homeschool organizations.
 These organizations identify their own coordinator to operate this bee.
 The coordinator should reach out to AEF to receive access to the "District Spelling Bee Pronouncer's Guide," which is typically released in early November.
+Note: Districts may establish their own rules and procedures for local spelling bees as long as they also comply with the Arizona Spelling Rules.

 District champions and some school champions compete in a county spelling bee.
 Maricopa County is split in to six different regions due to it's high population.
 The term "regional spelling bee" is referring to Maricopa County Regions.
 Regional bees are the exact same level of competition as county spelling bees.
 Throughout this website the term "county bee" or "county coordinator" also refers to Maricopa County Regional bees.
 County bees are often coordinated by a county superintendent's office or school district.
 A list of county and Maricopa County Regional coordinators can be found in the "coordinators headquarters" page.